Português do Brasil •

 Things You Need to Know

 - Instant Changes

 - The changes you make to files using the WordPress editors are instant; the changes happen online, in real-time.
-You and any visitors to your will see the changes immediately.
+You and any visitors to your site will see the changes, immediately.

 - Because of the immediate nature of the changes, it's usually safer to edit copies of your files offline, test, and upload your changes when they are verified.

 - Always make sure you have a current backup before editing files.

 - The built-in WordPress Plugin and Theme editors are very basic, allowing easy access to view and edit plugin and theme files on your site only.
 There are no built-in editor features for search and replace, line numbers, syntax highlighting, code completion, or other advanced editing features.